GoogleChrome/ip-protection/Masked-Domain-List.md

 forgetfulsnail.com                               | Admiral                                                        | Not Impacted By Script Blocking
 fortunatemark.com                                | Admiral                                                        | Not Impacted By Script Blocking
 fractalcoast.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+frailfruit.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 framebanana.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 franticroof.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 frazzleart.com                                   | Admiral                                                        | Not Impacted By Script Blocking